10 Consumer Discretionary Stocks With Whale Alerts In Today's Session - NewsBreak

 Benzinga

-Mercury Systems MRCY reported its Q4 earnings results on Tuesday, August 2, 2022 at 04:01 PM.
+Precigen PGEN reported its Q2 earnings results on Monday, August 8, 2022 at 04:00 PM.
 Here's what investors need to know about the announcement.
-Mercury Systems missed estimated earnings by 18.18%, reporting an EPS of $0.81 versus an estimate of $0.99.
-Revenue was up $38.89 million from the same...
+Precigen reported in-line EPS of $-0.13 versus an estimate of $-0.13.
+Revenue was down $30.67 million from the same period last year.
+Past Earnings Performance.
+Last...

 Benzinga